IlyaaIvanovv/IlyaaIvanovv/README.md

 ## About Me:

-I am a QA Engineer from Saint Petersburg, Russia.
+I am a QA Engineer from Saint Petersburg, Russia.\
+In my free time I like to play PS5, in particular EA FC (WL is rage 🔥).

 How to reach me: ilyaivanov101@yandex.ru